-As part of the Red Meat 2019 program, two on-farm tours will run on Monday, 18 November.
-This is an opportunity to tour two local properties and see innovative farming systems in action.
+As part of the Red Meat 2019 program, two on-farm tours where run on Monday, 18 November.
+This is was an opportunity to tour two local properties and see innovative farming systems in action.

 Elders Killara Feedlot is a licensed 20,000 head feedlot on the eastern side of the Liverpool Plains, turning over around 50,000 cattle annually.
 Killara Feedlot sources and grain feeds high quality cattle, producing beef for the premium food service market.
 Over the last three years the business has transitioned from predominantly supplying the domestic market, to now exporting 70% of their beef to markets including South East Asia and Europe.